isxuowo/mcwiki/Official-TODO-list.md

 This is the official todo page for Mechanization.
 Ideas denoted with a '?' are possible additions, usually because they may be too difficult or impractical to implement.
+Ideas denoted with a '✓' are implemented but not yet released.
 Please check this list before posting suggestions.

 Base Module:
 * Switch to normal recipes when functionality is introduced
 * Custom Advancements
 * ?Some sort of cabled power vs. 'wireless'
 * Energy Item API hooks (like portable batteries, powered armor, etc.)
+* ✓ Upgrade system

 Age Of Machines
 * Disenchanter